mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 (RITE OF PASSAGE)
 At the age of 15 (Aslan years), all Aslan Travellers undergo a rite of passage, the _Akhuaeuhrekhyeh_.
-This rite tests the individual’s fitness to enter society and has an impact on careers.
+This rite tests the individual's fitness to enter society and has an impact on careers.

-The actual rite is a test that examines the Traveller’s abilities and qualities, and males and females undergo different rites.
+The actual rite is a test that examines the Traveller's abilities and qualities, and males and females undergo different rites.